-Oddly enough, I see it as a really useful learning event.
+Oddly enough, I see it as a really useful learning experience.
 Nobody was hurt.
 The boat’s motor worked, it had enough fuel.
 How many sailors in the world have the good luck to witness such an event?
 As an experience, it was priceless.

 It’s true that it could have ended completely differently.
 But those are just ‘what-ifs’.
 That’s the story of the broken mast.

-It was a disaster, but we were really lucky that it all ended well and there were no fatalities.
+It was a disaster, but we were really lucky that it all ended well and that there were no fatalities.
 I would have gladly missed out on this encounter to experience a more ‘normal’ yachting scenario instead, though.

 - Things can go wrong on any sailing trip and it’s important to never lose sight of that.

 - Resolving matters quickly is important, but you always need to remain calm and avoid panicking.